OlivierSohn/hamazed/BACKLOG.md

 - generalize chained sequences on collisions
   - try passing a list of functions to the tree's 'treeOnWall' Rebound
-- make an animation between levels to make the world reduce progressively
+- make an animation between levels to make the world reduce progressively for this animation we need to render the frame on top of the world

+  it's more complicated than an animation because there are multiple chars
 - use bresenham 3d for smooth color gradients (code commented in Geo)
 - when an animation point touches the world frame, make it change color
 - use a different animation when the target is met?